VAMDC/NodeSoftware/doc/source/newnode.rst

 As we have learned from writing the query function above, we can use the RESTRICTABLES to match the VAMDC dictionary names to places in our data model.
-The key in each key-value-pair is a name from the VAMDC dictionary and the values are the members of the model class that you want to query primarily.
+The key in each key-value-pair is a name from the VAMDC dictionary and the values are the field names of the model class that you want to query primarily (Transition, in the example above, line 10).

-The example above fits the one from the section about the query function above, so we know that the "main" model is the Transitions.
-Now if a query like "AtomIonCharge > 1" comes along, this can be translated into `Transition.objects.filter(species__ion__gt=1)` without further ado.
-Note that we here used a ForeignKey to the Species model; the values in the RESTRICTABLES need to be written from the perspective of the main model.
+The RESTRICTABLES example give fits our query function from above, so we know that the "main" model is the Transitions.
+Now if a query like "AtomIonCharge > 1" comes along, this can be translated into `Transition.objects.filter(species__ion__gt=1)` without further ado, which is exactly what `where2q()` does.
+Note that we here used a ForeignKey to the Species model; the values in the RESTRICTABLES need to be written from the perspective of the queried model.

 .. note::

-    Even if you chose to not use the RESTRICTABLES in your setupResults(), you are still encouraged to fill the keys (with the values being empty), because they are automatically provided to the VAMDC registry so that external services can figure out which names make sense to query at this node.
+    Even if you chose to not use the RESTRICTABLES in your setupResults() and treat the incoming queries manually, you are still encouraged to fill the keys (with the values being empty), because they are automatically provided to the VAMDC registry so that external services can figure out which names make sense to query at this node.

 About the RETURNABLES
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Equivalent to how the RESTRICTABLES take care of translating from global
+Equivalent to how the RESTRICTABLES take care of translating from global names
-names to your custom data model when the query comes in, the
+to your custom data model when the query comes in, the RETURNABLES do the
-RETURNABLES do the opposite on the way back, i.e. when the data reply
+opposite on the way back, i.e. when the data reply is sent by the generator, as
-is sent.
+we have already seen above.

 Again the keys of the key-value-pairs are the global names from the
 VAMDC dictionary.
 The values now are their corresponding places in the